 After the safety talk we were all ready to go.
 We sat in our luges and began the 2km decent down the hill.

-You can control how fast (or slow) you feel comfortable riding, and after a few minutes you feel more comfortable and experiment with the speed.
-Such a fun experience and the views of Rotarua from the top and the whole way down were priceless.
+We were able to control how fast (or slow) we felt comfortable riding, and after a few minutes we felt more comfortable to experiment with the speed.
+Such a fun experience and the views of Rotarua from the top of the mountain and the whole way down were breathtaking!

-The chief has to perform chiefly duties such as representing the group when requesting admission to the village and performing in the welcoming ceremony.
-When we passed the test to enter their village, the interim chief receives a hongi, a traditional Māori greeting where noses are rubbed together.
+The Chief performs duties such as representing the group when requesting admission to the village and performing in the welcoming ceremony.
+Upon passing the test to enter their village, the interim Chief receives a hongi, which is the traditional Māori greeting where noses are rubbed together.

-We then spent an immersive evening beginning with a traditional welcome ceremony, we learned about local customs, and watched a powerful display of song and dance.
-We ended the evening with a delicious hangi dinner that was cooked underground.
+We spent an immersive evening beginning with a traditional welcome ceremony, learning the local customs, and watched a powerful display of song and dance.
+We ended the evening with a delicious hangi dinner that was traditionally cooked underground.

-The first level or the Catacombs is an extraordinary walkway within a limestone cave.
-The second level is where you start seeing more prominent stalactites and stalagmites.
+The first level (the Catacombs) is an extraordinary walkway within the limestone cave.
+The second level is displays the more prominent stalactites and stalagmites.

 The final level is the Cathedral, with high ceilings and large (and growing) stalactites and stalagmites.